the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-examples.md

 - *Persona of a collaborating organisation*: The Narnia National AI Institute (NNAII) have agreed to share their internal guidance on communicating safe and ethical artificial intelligence to _The Turing Way_.
 The chapters were written by a team of people within NNAII and converted into pull requests that fit _The Turing Way_ style guide.
 Each individual from the team is listed as a contributor in the Contributors Table with a 🖋 (`content`) emoji or other relevant contributions they have made.
-  - **Acknowledgement:** The NNAII is acknowledged as a "Collaborating organisation" in the {ref}`the record of contributions<ch-acknowledgement-records>` with detailed contributions from each of their members involved in this project.
+  - **Acknowledgement:** The NNAII is acknowledged as a "Collaborating organisation" in the {ref}`the record of contributions<ch-acknowledgement-record>` with detailed contributions from each of their members involved in this project.
 - *Persona for a contributing member from the organisation*: Abby is one of the members of the NNAII who contributed to the guidance before she left to join a non-profit last year.
 After leaving NNAII, Abby has designed and written a new chapter in her own time.
-  - **Acknowledgement:** In addition to her previous acknowledgments, she will be acknowledged with a 🖋  (`content`) and 🤔 (`idea`) emoji in the Contributors Table and her {ref}`the record of contributions<ch-acknowledgement-records>` will develop independently of the NNAII.
+  - **Acknowledgement:** In addition to her previous acknowledgments, she will be acknowledged with a 🖋  (`content`) and 🤔 (`idea`) emoji in the Contributors Table and her {ref}`the record of contributions<ch-acknowledgement-record>` will develop independently of the NNAII.
 - *Persona for the supporting (indirect contributor) members from the organisation*: Kadie is a programme director at the NNAII who manages the team that wrote the guidance that has been incorporated into _The Turing Way_.
   - **Acknowledgement:** She is acknowledged in the Contributors table with the 💵 (`finance`) emoji.
 Kadie was asked if she would like to be an author on the most recent release of _The Turing Way_ book but declined as she did not personally feel that she had contributed enough to be named as an author.